jbesomi/texthero/website/docs/getting-started-preprocessing.md

 ## Getting started with <span style="color: #ff8c42">pre-processing</span>

 Pre-processing is a fundamental step in text analysis.
-Being consistent and methodical in pre-processing operations is a necessary condition for the success of text-based analysis.
+Consistent, methodical and reproducible pre-processing operations are a necessary pre-requisite for success of any type of text-based analysis.

 ## Overview